ChainPalhq/chainpal-examples/api/README.md

   customerEmail: formData.email,
   customerFirstName: formData.name.split(" ")[0],
   customerLastName: formData.name.split(" ").slice(1).join(" "),

-  // Determines if the payment should be settled in USD (Stablecoin)
+  // Determines if the payment should be collected in USD (Stablecoin)
   // or kept in the native currency logic if applicable.
   collectInUSD: selectedProduct.collectInUSD,